Atzelgift: Geography

-The community lies in the Westerwald between Limburg and Siegen, and is a recognized health resort (Erholungsort).
-Through the community flows the river Kleine Nister.
+The municipality lies in the Westerwald between Limburg and Siegen, and is a recognized health resort (Erholungsort).
+Through the municipality flows the river Kleine Nister.
 Atzelgift belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1396, Atzelgift had its first documentary mention under the name Hatzelgufte.

 Politics

 The municipal council is made up of 12 council members who were elected by proportional representation in a municipal election on 25 May 2014.